hlzhou/peer-score/README.md

 that may be used for patients with severe ARDS when mechanical ventilation is insufficient to sustain life.
-While early planning and surgical cannulation for ECMO can increase survival \citep{combes2018extracorporeal}, clinicians report the lack of a risk score hinders these efforts \citep{liang2020handbook,acchub}.
+While early planning and surgical cannulation for ECMO can increase survival, clinicians report the lack of a risk score hinders these efforts.
 In this work, we leverage machine learning techniques to develop a score to highlight critically ill patients with viral or unspecified pneumonia